ethrgeist/git-credential-1password/README.md

 git config --global credential.helper "1password"
 ```

-Depending on your setup, it might be a better strategie to just set it as helper for a single host:
+Depending on your setup, it might be a better strategy to just set it as helper for a single host:

 ```bash
 git config --global credential.https://gitlab.example.net.helper "1password"
 ```

-Then, when you push to a repository that requires authentication, 1Password will prompt you to unlock your vault and will then use the credentials stored in the item with the same name as the hostname.
+Then, when you push to a repository that requires authentication, 1Password will prompt you to unlock your vault and will
+then use the credentials stored in the item with the same name as the hostname.

-*Note: Depending on your OS, you might geht prompted in different ways for your credentials.*
+*Note: Depending on your OS, you might get prompted in different ways for your credentials.*

 ## 🌳 Collaboration